opc-cpvp/sondage-survey-external/README.md

 	- Fit more questions by page, now it looks like pages are broken down by pages (Fix with new json)
 	- Hide html type questions (Fix with new json)
 	- Hide whole pages (Fix with new json)
+	- Not exporting pdf in francais (property locale had to be set on SurveyPDF object)
+	- Make it not editable (property mode had to be set on SurveyPDF object)
+	- Remove question numbers (property showQuestionNumbers had to be set on SurveyPDF object)
+	- Markdown is not working (using surveyPDF.save(filename))

 ### Postponed todo
 A) Explore survey Creator (POSTPONED)